When you’re getting started with Pluralsight Flow, there are a few configurations you need to set up before importing your repos.

 In step 1, set your default domain.

 Initially, the default domain is based on the first administrator's email address.
-We recommend checking that this default is correct so you can easily merge users after your data is ingested.
+Check that this default is correct so you can easily merge users after your data is ingested.

 Group programming allows you to visualize contributions made by multiple users.
 You can customize how group work is credited to multiple people.
-This helps Flow know how to handle commits that are co-authored.
+This helps Flow know how to handle co-authored commits.

 Automerge automatically merges aliases based on the user’s sign in email address or user email addresses.
-Aliases with the same email addresses will merge regardless of the user name.
+Aliases with the same email addresses merge regardless of their usernames.

 Pull in data

-Next, you need to add integrations and import repos.
-Steps 4 and 5 guide you to add integrations and import repos.
-Follow these steps in Chapter 2 of the getting started guide.
+Next, add integrations and import repos.
+Follow the steps in Chapter 2 of the getting started guide.

-Now that you've set up these initial configurations, it's time to import your data and learn how to manage it.
+Now that you've set up your initial configurations, import your data and learn how to manage it.